-Macedonia: Restart of TPP Oslomej project20.
-October 2016. / SEE Energy News
+Macedonia: Restart of TPP Oslomej project, SEE Energy News

 Macedonian state-owned power utility ELEM, in cooperation with the Ministry of Environment and Spatial Planning, has opened a public debate on the environmental impact of the proposed modernization project of coal-fired thermal power plant Oslomej near Kicevo.